Institutions of society examples. Social institution: concept, types, functions

 7) the number of women in the labor market is increasing;

-8) the growth of the public consciousness of women.
+8) growth of social consciousness of women.

 1) conflict – the most common (about 60%);